How to Design an Accurate DC Power Supply

 Ⅴ. Summary

-AC power supply is a modern word, a proper term, referring to plugs and sockets that are used to connect to the AC power provided by the mains so that household appliances and small portable devices can be used.
-A DC power supply is a device that maintains a constant voltage and current in the circuit.
-Such as dry batteries, accumulators, DC generators, etc.
+AC Power Supply: An AC power supply refers to plugs and sockets that are used to connect to the AC power provided by the mains, enabling household appliances and small portable devices to operate.
+The voltage and current direction of AC power changes periodically.

 UTMEL